abirvalarg/pic12asm/README.md

 The `DATA k` pseudo-instruction is replaced by value `k`, made for instrrupt vector.

 #### `BANK`
 This instruction tells assembler to fill current bank with `NOP`s and go to the next bank of ROM.
+Attempt to go to next bank without this instruction will cause an error.

 ### Build
 to build a file use following comand: